 Deep conditioning is an excellent way to promote moisture retention throughout your hair and scalp.
 What are some of your favorite deep conditioners and techniques?
 Feel free to share them in the comments.

 Hair Mask nourishes and conditions hair while eliminating dandruff.
 It is like food for your hair and can tackle the root of what is causing your scalp to flake.
-The great thing about hair mask is that you can use whatever is in your refrigerator.
+The great thing about a hair mask is that you can use whatever is in your refrigerator.

 Here are some of my favorite hair masks: